jybrahmbhatt1994/exclude-search/readme.txt

 == Support ==

-For support or questions, please visit the plugin support forum on WordPress.org or contact the plugin author.
+For support or questions, please visit the [Plugin's Support Forum](https://wordpress.org/support/plugin/exclude-search/) on WordPress.org.